 |Once student is approved||Student must reprint his/her admission ticket upon which “Extended Time” will be thence be printed.|

 Students whose only accommodation is 50% extended time are considered “National Center-Based Testers.”
 This means that these students will register to take SATs and ACTs at designated national test centers (http://sat.collegeboard.org/register/test-center-code-search or http://www.actstudent.org/regist/centers/).

-Students whose accommodation is 100% extended time, or 50% extended time along with additional accommodation(s), are considered “School-Based Testers,” and will test at Saint Ann’s.
+Students whose accommodation is 100% extended time, or 50% extended time along with additional accommodation(s), are considered Special Testing (or school-based testers), and will test at Saint Ann’s.

-When a student with accommodation(s) registers for an SAT or an ACT, s/he will need to provide his/her SSD# (Accommodations ID # for CB, or Student Reference Number for ACT).
-Students who are Center-Based Testers will be asked to designate their first and second choices of test site.
-Students who are School-Based Testers will be instructed to see the “relevant school official.”
+When a student with accommodations registers for an SAT or an ACT, they will need to provide their SSD number (for College Board) or ACT ID number.
+Students who have National Extended Time accommodations will be asked to designate their first and second choices of test site.
+Students who have Special Testing will be instructed to see the “relevant school official.”
 This person is Sarah Richards, Testing Coordinator.

 Please notify Sarah Richards as soon as you have registered for an SAT or are planning to register for an ACT, so that she can begin to arrange for the necessary number of proctors and testing rooms.

 What constitutes a “current” evaluation?

 For the ACT, an evaluation must be current within a three-year period

 ACT applications are submitted after a student registers for specific test dates and indicates they will be requesting testing accommodations.
 Therefore, we recommend that students register and apply for accommodations a few months earlier than the date on which they actually plan to take the test.
 This way, in case an application has been denied the first time around, we have time to appeal the decision.
 However, technically, the deadline for submitting an accommodations application is three weeks before the date of a student’s first ACT.